sony/esstra/README.md

 $ make
 ```

-If no errors, the build is complete.
+If there are no errors, the build is complete.

-To install ESSTRA Core and ESSTRA Utility on your system, run the following command:
+To install the ESSTRA Core and the ESSTRA Utility on your system, run the
+following command:

 ```sh
 $ sudo make install
 ```

-Then `esstracore.so` and `esstra.py` are installed in `/usr/local/share/esstra/`
+Then the files `esstracore.so` and `esstra.py` will be installed in the
-and `/usr/local/bin/`, respectively.
+directory `/usr/local/share/esstra/` and `/usr/local/bin/`, respectively.

 ## How to Use

 The workflow using ESSTRA is as follows:

-1. Compile source files with GCC using ESSTRA Core
+1. Compile source files with GCC using the ESSTRA Core
-2. Use ESSTRA Utility to access metadata embedded in the binary files
+2. Use the ESSTRA Utility to access metadata embedded in the binary files

 The example below compiles a source file
 `hello.c` with `gcc` and generates a binary file `hello`.
 (See also [./samples/hello/](./samples/hello/))

 First, compile the source file `hello.c` by passing the path of
-`esstracore.so` to the compiler with the option `-fplugin`:
+`esstracore.so` to the compiler with the `-fplugin` option:

 ```sh
 $ gcc -fplugin=/usr/local/share/esstra/esstracore.so hello.c -o hello
 ```

-Then the intervention of `esstracore.so` embeds metadata in the resulting
+The intervention of `esstracore.so` embeds metadata in the resulting
 binary file `hello`.
 Note that this does not affect the behavior of the
 binary file itself.

 To access the embedded metadata, use the script `esstra.py`.
 The first argument
 of this script is a *command*, and the second or subsequent arguments are the
 arguments of the *command*.